nixworks/public/news/2009/10/20/README.md

 _Context: witch_

 ### [ The United States observes the National Day on Writing, sponsored by the National Council of Teachers of English (''Pittsburgh Post-Gazette'') [http://www.post-gazette.com/pg/09293/1006870-44.stmP].](/news/2009/10/20/the-united-states-observes-the-national-day-on-writing-sponsored-by-the-national-council-of-teachers-of-english-pittsburgh-post-gazette.md)
-_Context: National Council of Teachers of English, National Day on Writing, United States_
+_Context: National Council of Teachers of English, National Day on Writing, U.S._

 ## [Previous Day...](/news/2009/10/19/index.md)